FormidableLabs/react-native-owl/docs/cli/testing-the-app.md

 :::info

-You will need to manually start the correct simulator manually before the tests are run.
+You will need to manually start the correct simulator before the tests are run.

 :::